tungwz/RF_LAI/README.md

 <br>
 Code is mostly written in Python with dependencies including sklearn, flaml, numpy, pandas, xarray, matplotlib, seaborn, scienceplots and cartopy.

-The rest of the code is written in NCL
+The rest of the code is written in NCL.